mozilla/ecosystem-platform/docs/how-tos/local-emails-with-maildev.md

 If you're interested in receiving emails locally you can use [MailDev](https://www.npmjs.com/package/maildev) to intercept emails and display them in a local inbox.

 :::important
-MailDev is handy to verify that emails looks as expected.
+MailDev is handy to verify that emails look as expected.
 However, functional tests that rely on email require the inbox service and will fail if MailDev is on.
 :::

 1. Install the MailDev CLI globally: